henryhansen/Riverwave/README.md

 <img src="man/figures/README-pressure-1.png" width="100%" />

-In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.
+In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN. adding a line